LIVE TODAYSRHvsRCBDream11 Tips โ†’

 1. The Middle Order Is Still Fragile

-If Kohli falls cheaply and Patidar is dismissed early, RCB can collapse from 80/2 to 130 all out inside 5 overs.
+If the top three fall cheaply in a chase, RCB can collapse from 80/2 to 130 all out inside 5 overs.
 It has happened before.
 It will happen again.

 2. Away Record Is Terrible